 The London office has a strong entrepreneurial culture and great colleagues.
 Client exposure and contact start very early on the job which is excellent for new hires.
 OC&C does not have oodles of bureaucracy or paperwork – its meritocratic promotion policy is very much like the culture in MBB.
 In fact, the company is very rich with history and experience but is still smaller compared to the MBBs and other firms with a more global presence.
 This makes OC&C one of the top UK consulting companies.

-Strategy& London is recognized as the top UK consulting companies for informal training and promotion policies.
+Strategy& is recognized as the top UK consulting firms in London for informal training and promotion policies.

 In terms of industry expertise, the firm has expert talent and resources across aerospace and defense, automotive, chemicals, consumer products, energy and utilities, financial services, healthcare and pharmaceuticals, industrial products, media and entertainment, oil and gas, retail, and transportation.
 In fact, its industry expertise beats OC&C.